Edmonton Energy: 2011 season

 The team also announced that Rick Stanley will take over as the club's general manager for the 2011 season.
 The Energy's head coach is Skouson Harker.

 The Edmonton Energy launched a dance team for the 2011 season, and coined them the "NRG Girls."
 The team is coached by former Grant MacEwan University dance coach and former Edmonton Crush coach Danielle Alasaad.
 It is composed of 13 dancers from Edmonton and surrounding areas.
 Girls on the team range from age 17 to age 25.

-Team captain and All-Star Lee Scruggs, is an exciting leader.
-Standing 6’11", ‘Captain Leezy’ cannot help but announce his presence in a game.
-This larger-than-life Energy team captain brings an impressive resume with his re-signing to the Edmonton IBL team.
+Team captain and All-Star Lee Scruggs stands 6’11" and is nicknamed ‘Captain Leezy’.
+The Energy team captain re-signed to the Edmonton IBL team.
 He began his career on the starting line for the Georgetown Hoyas.
 Scruggs was named an IBL All-Star in both the 2008 and 2009 Energy seasons, he spent two years in the NBA-D League as a professional rookie and has played for various FIBA leagues around the world.
-Most importantly, Scruggs is energized to be back as a part of the 2011 team in Edmonton.
-"I am super motivated to win it all this year; that has been my goal from day one in Edmonton.
+Scruggs said "I am super motivated to win it all this year; that has been my goal from day one in Edmonton.
 [W]e have a great team coming into training camp so our expectations are very high and I expect us to be a pretty good team this year- stay tuned for something special."

 In April 2011, the Energy signed the Premier Basketball League's 2010-2011 official Player of the Year, Quinnel "Q" Brown.
 "Q" stands 6 feet 6 inches tall.
 He is a solid 37% 3 point shooter & an aggressive defenseman.
 Prior to the season's first game, "Q said that he was, "looking forward to a strong regular season with the goal being to win the championship and play with a good group of guys."

 During their home opener, the Energy had a 129 - 107 victory over the Bellingham Slam on Friday, May 20.
 They lost the following two games in the series against the Bellingham Slam.
 The following weekend, the team played one home-game in Edmonton, and then travelled to Raymond, Alberta and Olds, Alberta where they won the entire series against the USA All-Stars.
 Friday: 131 - 123, Saturday: 140 - 91 and Sunday: 115 - 82.